C String Extraction: Standard, Custom & Multibyte Guide

 Characteristics of UTF-8

-In UTF-8, the byte count per character varies from 1 to 4 bytes, so using strncpy directly can result in cutting a character in the middle.
+In UTF-8, the number of bytes per character varies from 1-4 bytes , so using strncpy directly may cut a character in the middle.

-In C, to safely handle UTF-8, the recommended approach is to convert it to a wide string (wchar_t) using mbstowcs and then obtain substrings.
+In C language, to safely handle UTF-8, it is recommended to convert it to a wide string ( wchar_t ) using mbstowcs and then obtain substrings.

 #include <stdio.h>